 Veneration of icons

-Icons may be venerated as a visible witness to the incarnation.
+Icons may be venerated as a visible witness of the incarnation.

-What it is: The Orthodox Church venerates icons of Christ, the Theotokos, saints, and biblical scenes, understanding them as a theological and liturgical expression of the faith.
+What it is: The Orthodox Church venerates icons of Christ, the Theotokos, the saints, and biblical scenes, understanding them as a theological and liturgical expression of the faith.

 Supportive